comychitz/intro_to_programming/README.md

 Let's break this down line by line.
 The first line is what is known as an include statement.
 An include statement's purpose is to allow usage of functions in an already written program (or library) in the program you are writing.
-In this particular case we are importing iostream, a piece of the C++ standard library that provides input/output stream functionality.
+In this particular case we are importing `iostream`, a piece of the C++ standard library that provides input/output stream functionality.

 For simplicity purposes we will skip the second line of code, `using namespace